NEONScience/NEON-Data-Skills/tutorials/Other/Concept-intros/intro-reproducible-research/rep-sci-overview/rep-sci-overview.md

 title: "The Importance of Reproducible Science"
 description: "This lesson introduces the core principles of reproducible science in ecology and provides practical ways to apply them in research workflows."
 dateCreated: 2014-05-06
-authors: Megan A. Jones
+authors: Megan Jones, Bridget Hass
-contributors: Felipe Sanchez, Bridget Hass
+contributors: Felipe Sanchez
 estimatedTime: 1.0 Hour
 packagesLibraries:
 topics: data-management, reproducible-science